PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two3.md

 “No one, you’re the first.”
 Tom’s quick reply.

-“Where’d you get that then?”, the boy asked adding “My name’s Jack by the way.”
+“Where’d you get that from then?”, the boy asked adding: “I'm Jack by the way.”

-“A giant apple.” she answered.
-“Nice to meet you Jack.”
+“Nice to meet you Jack, I'm Tom.
+We got it from a giant apple.” she answered.

 Jack did not seem to notice her greeting which was her favourite part.

-“What you planning on doing with it?”
-Jack asked.
+Instead he asked: “What you planning on doing with it?”

 Tom was sure she had answered this already.
 “I want to sell it.”